vivekd16/agentic/examples/deep_research/README.md

     pip install playwright
     playwright install chromium

-and then enable playwrite in the Agent config part:
+and then enable playwright in the Agent config part:

     self.playwright_fallback: bool = True